warpdotdev/docs/getting-started/getting-started-with-warp.md

 ### Onboarding Survey (Optional)

-As part of the beta, Warp will ask a few questions within the app after you sign up.
+Warp will ask a few questions within the app after you sign up.

 The survey is optional.
 You can skip all questions if you’d like.